 Discretion is rooted in the experience of the beholder.
 Rather than personal training, today the average person’s “experience” is indirect.
 It’s from stories they’ve read, seen or heard.
 Most often it’s in entertainment media such as songs, books; especially movies and television.

 These mythological “experiences” are problematic since they tend to be wrong more often than not.
-For example, in the movies when someone is shot with a gun, they drop dead immediately.
+For example, when someone is shot with a gun in the movies, they drop dead immediately.
 But in real life, that is rare.

-An attacker with a knife twenty-one feet away who is shot by a lawful defender, can still kill the defender with the knife.
+So even after shooting a knife-wielding attacker twenty-one feet away; that attacker still kill the defender with that knife.
 See The Tueller Drill.

 “Once engaged, don’t stop until the threat stops.
 Once the threat stops, disengage.”

 After you’ve been attacked, continue the necessary, reasonable use of force in self-defense until the threat is over.
-Once the attacker is disarmed, disabled or otherwise no longer a threat, the use of force is no longer necessary.
+The use of force is no longer necessary, after the attacker is disarmed, disabled or otherwise no longer a threat.
 It stops.